Devon Information Advice and Support (DiAS) also offer information about coronavirus, school, education and SEND.

 - The Inspection - December 2018

-The local area inspection took place from Monday 10th December – Friday 14th December.
+The local area inspection took place from Monday 10 December to Friday 14 December.

 Thank you to all parents for your input.
 We really appreciate the time taken to provide your views and experiences.
 The inspection team acknowledges receipt of all the emails and webinar feedback.
 In addition to the feedback through the webinar and emails, inspectors have been meeting with groups of parents, children and young people throughout the inspection to seek their views.
 The lead inspector has ensured all comments and feedback have been read and have been taken into account to inform the inspection in Devon.